 In addition, KIM-1 has been suggested to have predictive value for AKI in patients undergoing cardiac surgery.
 It might also be utilized as a nephrotoxicity biomarker in preclinical studies of drug candidates since kidney tissue may suffer from ischemia as a result of drug-related response.
 The Food and Drug Administration has recognized KIM-1 as an appropriate biomarker for renal injury in preclinical studies of pharmacologic agents.
 According to some publications, KIM-1 could also be used for detecting certain types of cancer.

-HyTest Ltd provides two monoclonal antibodies specific to ectodomain of human KIM-1 (Cat.# 4KM1) and recombinant human KIM-1 antigen (Cat.# 8KR6).
-Antibodies constitute a pair that is suitable for the measurement of KIM-1 levels in urine by the sandwich ELISA.
+HyTest provides two monoclonal antibodies (MAbs) specific to the ectodomain of human KIM-1.
+They are suitable for a quantitative detection of KIM-1 in urine using a sandwich ELISA.